Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Even though the hours of pharmacy operation may vary by setting, the pharmacy’s cleanliness must be maintained in all types of work environments.
 The following things should be done at least daily, if not more often:

-• Dusting of equipment and medication storage areas
+• Dust equipment and medication storage areas.

-• Vacuuming or mopping the floors
+• Vacuum or mop the floors.

 All Study Guides for the PTCB Exam are now available as downloadable PDFs